lemannada/Data_Analysis/README.md

 # Data_Analysis

-A repository for practicing data visualization with pandas and matplotlib in Python.
+A repository for practicing data visualization in Python.

 ## Contents
 - `scripts/`: Python scripts for visualization.